The ChatGPT tricks that actually save hours every week

 Stop wrestling with ChatGPT prompts.
-These four techniques will transform how you work with AI and cut your daily tasks in half.
+These four techniques will transform how you work with AI and cut daily tasks in half.

 But here's the thing – it's not ChatGPT's fault.
 It's how we're approaching it.

-The prompt reversal technique that fixes everything
+What is the prompt reversal technique that fixes everything?

 The key is asking ChatGPT to put that reverse-engineered prompt in a code block.
 Makes it super easy to copy and paste into fresh conversations.

-Turn any presentation into a content goldmine
+How do you turn any presentation into a content goldmine?

 This one's specifically for anyone who attends a lot of presentations, webinars, or training sessions – basically anyone in the corporate world.